hhandoko/http4s-graal/README.md

 ## Container Management and Monitoring

-Portainer is an open-source web-based Docker management UI.
+[Portainer] is an open-source web-based Docker management UI.
 It allows viewing of container stats in realtime: CPU and memory usage, networking, and processes running in the container.

   1. Run `./scripts/portainer/bin/setup.sh` to pull the latest Portainer image and create the data volume
   1. Run `./scripts/portainer/bin/start.sh` to start the Portainer container:
      - [`localhost:9000`](http://localhost:9000) Portainer web UI

+## Gatling Load Testing

+[Gatling] is an open-source load and performance testing framework based on Scala, Akka and Netty.

+  1. Run `./scripts/gatling/bin/setup.sh` to download and setup Gatling.
+  1. Run `./scripts/gatling/bin/start.sh` to run the load testing simulation(s).

 ## Contributing